swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 I.asyncIsoTakingNonSendable : @Sendable (isolated A) -> (@Sendable (NonSendableType) async -> V))
 ```

 But the types above are invalid, because after partial application, the type can be confused with a function that is simply `async` and `nonisolated`.
-That matters because the argument type is not `Sendable`.
-The same principle applies to a full-application of these methods, because the argument couldn't be sent across actors.
+This is the same rule as the one for exchanging `@isolated` for `@Sendable`, but during the reference. to the function.

 Next, we have a situation where, even when we _can_ accurately represent the isolation of the function value in its type, because the function value _itself_ is not `@Sendable`, the function is uncallable!